 Indecent images cases can be dealt with in either the Magistrates or the Crown Court.
 However, it is unlikely unless the number of images is very small and they are a low level of seriousness that magistrates would consent to the case being heard in the lower court.

-In the majority of cases the indecent images solicitor should arrange to view the relevant images with the client.
+In the majority of cases the indecent images solicitor, or independent forensic expert, should arrange to view the relevant images.
 This is necessary to assess the likely age of the subject of the images and to assess the category of the images.

-When investigating the category, description, and origin of the images, the defence team should make a particular note of the following:
+When investigating the category, description, and origin of the images, a specialist indecent images lawyer should make a particular note of the following:

 The content of the images